 The current consensus is that Pictish was a P-Celtic (Brythonic) language that came under increasing influence by the Gaelic language of Dál Riata from the fifth century until its eventual replacement.

-The evidence of place-names and personal names strongly implies that the Picts spoke an Insular Celtic language which was related to the Brythonic language of old Welsh.
+The evidence of place names and personal names strongly implies that the Picts spoke an Insular Celtic language which was related to the Brythonic language of old Welsh.
 Celtic elements such as 'Aber', meaning a confluence or mouth of a river, are directly related to the Welsh Celtic language.
 The classic Pictish prefix 'Pit', found today in farm and village names such as Pittenweem and Pitlochry, may also reflect a Celtic word meaning 'a piece of' (land).
-Tribal names are known from Roman sources and a proportion have been shown to be Celtic.
+Tribal names are known from Roman sources and a proportion are Celtic.
 It is recorded that St. Columba required interpreters to speak to the Pictish King King Bridei, clear evidence that the Picts did not speak the Gaelic Celtic language of the Irish and Scots.

 The purpose and meaning of the stones are only slightly understood.
 40 different symbols have been identified on these stones, which fall into three distinct groups.
 The first group of symbols, perhaps the most distinctive aspect of Pictish culture, are the abstract, or geometric designs: extraordinary, recurrent and consistent.
 The second group is made up of real or mythical creatures.
 The real creatures are those which the past were native to Scotland, such as snakes, eagles, wolves and bears.
 But the most common animal symbol is a strange creature bearing a pointed snout, curling antennae and curved, fin-like limbs, which is known as the 'Pictish beast'.
 The third group is of real life objects, often found in pairs mirror and comb; hammer and anvil; tongs and shears.
 These symbols are often featured towards the foot of a stone.
 It is thought they may qualify the meaning of any symbols carved above.